uvicpraxis/uvicpraxis.github.io/gpms.md

 This schema is an evergreen document.
 Its elements, definitions, and controlled vocabularies are not intended to be exhaustive, and we will update and correct them as we learn from the collection and description process.

+No generative artificial intelligence tools were used to create or populate this schema.

 License: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-Roadmap (as of 13 July 2026):
+Roadmap (as of 14 July 2026):
-* Complete the GPMS.
-Remaining elements: Character Trope
 * Copy-edit the GPMS.
-* Submit the GPMS for HCMC review.
+* Submit the GPMS for HCMC review and integrate HCMC feedback.
+* Consult with researchers involved in projects resembling the GPMS and GPFC (see "Sources" below).
 * Test the GPMS on 75-100 gameplay files in the GPFC.
 * Update the controlled vocabularies after/during testing.
-* Release Version 1.0 of the GPMS for non-commercial use and adaptation.
+* Release Version 1.0 of the GPMS in HTML and PDF for non-commercial use and adaptation.
 * Release the GPFC to UVic Media Studies for teaching and research purposes.
+* Conduct research to inform the "Character Trope" element (part of the "Gameplay Footage" entity) and integrate it with the GPMS.
 * Test and further apply the GPMS on 150-300 more gameplay files in the GPFC.
+* Release Version 2.0 of the GPMS in HTML and PDF for non-commercial use and adaptation.
 * Determine whether to publicly release the GPFC or restrict its use to UVic.

 ## Table of Contents